Life at AGS

 Please ensure that you provide the School with accurate email addresses for information to be sent home.
 You should check your ParentMail activity regularly so that important information is not missed.
 Feel free to download the ParentMail App from your App Store in order to aid this process.

 Photocopying and Printing

 Pupils have access to printing and photocopying in School.
-There are photocopiers for pupils to use located in C3, Technology and History.
+There are photocopiers for pupils to use located in the Pupil Foyer, B Corridor, C Corridor and at Technology.
 Pupils will receive a printer code via email and printer credits when they start in Antrim Grammar School.
 Once they have used the allocated credits, they will have the opportunity to purchase additional personal credits from the School Office.

-All pupils are required to put their mobile phone into their locker no later then 8:40am each morning until 3:10pm.
+All pupils are required to put their mobile phone into their locker no later than 8:40am each morning until 3:10pm.
 Pupils are not permitted to use their mobile phones during the day unless they are in Sixth Form.
 Sixth Form pupils are allowed to use their mobile phone at break and lunch in designated areas.
-The School Mobile Phone Policy states that if a pupil has their mobile phone out during the day when they should not, it will be confiscated and the pupil's Parent/Guardian will be required to collect the phone from the School Office after 3:10pm.